After-sales service in the Base of the Pyramid can be a profitable driver of technology adoption.

 - To demonstrate products Essmart representatives educate consumers and the retailer at local shops.
 These demonstrations are significantly less labour-intensive than door-to-door campaigns, but have a more limited reach.

-- To guarantee the quality of their products, Essmart offers consumers the return of products that they did not like, and also services faulty products under warranty.
+- To guarantee the quality of their products, Essmart provides after-sales service to customers and also repairs faulty products under warranty.
 To do this, it operates “reverse logistics”, which is where companies create the ability for their supply chain to work backwards, buying back and collecting used or unwanted products, or in Essmart’s case, allowing for “regret returns” and warranty guarantees through its network of local retailers.

 We find that if the distributor highly values customer satisfaction over immediate profits, which is likely in the case of social enterprises keen to increase adoption, reverse logistics is more effective in driving customer satisfaction than marketing efforts.
 Distributors who prize customer satisfaction are more likely to invest in reverse logistics versus information improvement, we observe.
 This finding is stronger when consumers are highly risk averse, budget-constrained and have limited protection from the risk of poor purchasing decisions, which is the case in many developing markets.

 Our paper also finds that in equilibrium, both increasing the accuracy of information to customers through demonstrations and providing a reverse logistics channel are strategic substitutes, i.e. one could replace the other.
 This is especially important depending on the distributor’s motivation.
 But generally, it is optimal to invest in one of them.